 I eagerly jumped in and swam strongly (or so I thought) towards the coral but I didn’t get very far against the strong current.

-After the test swim fiasco, Dani assured me the conditions where the whale sharks were lurking around would be much calmer.
+After the test swim fiasco, our tour leader assured me the conditions where we would be doing the actual whale snark snorkelling would be much calmer.

 But from the back of a boat, 2m swells look anything but calm.

 What has my heart pounding out of control is the fear of being left in the middle of the Indian Ocean and I’m also slightly worried about what else might be lurking in the water.